UTSA17T/UiPath/_posts/2013-06-05-ExtractData.markdown

 Finance and stock info, real estate data, product catalogs, search engine results, social networks feeds, all come in various formats.
 Here is where UiPath comes to rescue.
 With its powerful (and yet easy to use) new workflow-based technology, it can automatically recognize the repeating patterns inside structured and tabular data.

-With no programming skills required, you can easily save web data in your favorite format: Excel, CSV, text or even directly deliver it to a database or web-service.
+With no programming skills required, you can easily save web data in your favorite format: *Excel*, *CSV*, text or even directly deliver it to a database or web-service.

 ##How to
 Usually the data you want to extract is not on the first page of the web site.
 You'll have to perform some login, search, navigation steps first.